Glen Brunman: Early life and education

 Brunman was born and raised in Forest Hills, Queens.
 He was educated in the New York City public school system, and attended Queens College, where he became a leading student activist.

-He served as student body president in 1968-69, and was a member of the National Supervisory Board of the United States National Student Association from 1967-70.
+He served as student body president in 1968–69, and was a member of the National Supervisory Board of the United States National Student Association from 1967 to 1970.
 Following his graduation, Brunman served as a statewide student coordinator for New York Senator Charles Goodell's 1970 re-election campaign.

 Career

 In early 1973, after a series of odd jobs, Brunman was hired as a political reporter and music critic for Good Times, an alternative newspaper based on Long Island.
 He was promoted to managing editor in the summer of 1973; in that position, he increased the paper’s focus on music.

 In February, 1975, Brunman was hired by Columbia Records as a publicist.

-Working with Bruce Springsteen, Brunman designed a publicity campaign that de-emphasized interviews and feature stories and instead concentrated on getting as many journalists as possible to see Springsteen in concert.
-The strategy proved effective as critics turned in "rave reviews," which helped to build the momentum that resulted in Springsteen’s simultaneous appearance on the covers of Time and Newsweek in October 1975.
+Working with Bruce Springsteen, Brunman designed a publicity campaign that concentrated on getting as many journalists as possible to see Springsteen in concert.
+The ‘Go-See-For-Yourself’ strategy proved effective as critics turned in “rave reviews,” which helped to build the momentum that resulted in Springsteen’s simultaneous appearance on the covers of Time and Newsweek in October 1975.